 Troubleshooting Common Commercial Refrigerator Repair Issues

-Commercial refrigerators such as the True T-49-HC reach-in, just like any other commercial appliance, can malfunction and may need repairs & maintenance.
-As the old saying goes, "an ounce of prevention is worth a pound of cure" and preventative maintenance is the key to maintaining the longevity of your commercial refrigeration equipment.
+Commercial refrigerators such as the True T-49-HC reach-in, just like any other type of restaurant equipment, can malfunction and may need repairs & maintenance.
+As the old saying goes, "An ounce of prevention is worth a pound of cure" and preventative maintenance is the key to maintaining the longevity of your commercial refrigeration equipment.

 Temperature Problems with Your Refrigerator

 Are you experiencing problems with your refrigeration temperature?
 Is your bottle fridge not cooling?
 Having your refrigerator keep food cold enough is a necessary process of the commercial appliance, and thus, you’ll need to address this problem quickly.

 First, examine your appliance.
 Is it placed directly against the wall?
 Your commercial refrigerator needs to be placed slightly away from the wall to give it room to circulate air properly.
 Commercial refrigerators are made to withstand countless opening and closing operations, but sometimes the gasket can get worn down from wear and tear.
 Your door should close properly and seal completely so the unit can perform proper cooling processes.

 You may also have a problem where the temperature control gauge is offering an incorrect reading or is broken altogether.
 If this is the case, manufacturers like True have made the temperature gauge easy to replace.
 Your incorrect temperature read could also be because of a blocked vent.
 Double-check your temperature by using a thermometer to make sure the thermostat is indeed working.